 Because bed bugs are nocturnal, most victims don’t notice them until they discover red, itchy welts on their head, neck and extremities.
 While bed bugs are unpleasant, they do not pose serious threats to humans or pets.
 Victims can, however, develop secondary infections from scratching bite sites and experience sleep deprivation, embarrassment and anxiety due to bed bug bites.

-If you suspect you have a bed bug problem, contact AZ Pest Control for a free bed bug inspection immediately.
+If you suspect you have a bed bug problem, contact AZ Pest Control for a bed bug inspection immediately.
 After your Arizona Pest Control professional confirms your suspicions, it’s time for you to get to work preparing the area for treatment.

 Even though most people just want to throw everything away in the affected area and buy new furniture ASAP, Arizona Pest Control’s trained bed bug specialists advise against moving anything out of the affected area, as this increases the chance of spreading bed bugs to other rooms in your home.
 Instead, we suggest the following:

 - Place all washable items in plastic bags to transport to laundry area.
 Wash items in hot water and dry on your dryer’s maximum heat setting.

 - Bag all non-washable items, such as picture frames, clocks, hanging artwork and books.

 - Remove clutter from the area, especially near the bed.

 - Vacuum carpets and area rugs, discarding vacuum contents in tightly sealed plastic bags in an outside dumpster.